uchicago-rad-whitneylab/vetnet2026/VETNET_keynote_resources.md

 ---

 For the current MIDRC publication list, see https://www.midrc.org/midrc-publications.
-Entries marked for confirmation are in press or in revision and should be checked against the journal of record before publishing this page.